A topic from the subject of Organic Chemistry in Chemistry.

 1. Add 2-3 ml of protein solution to a test tube.

-• The intensity of the purple color is proportional to the concentration of protein in the solution.
+• The reaction produces a violet or purple color complex; the intensity of the color is roughly proportional to the concentration of peptide bonds (and thus protein concentration).

 Significance:

-• The biuret test is a simple and reliable method for detecting the presence of proteins in a solution.
+• The Biuret test is a simple and reliable method for detecting the presence of peptide bonds, indicating proteins in a solution.

 Share on: